 Any market participant in the PJM Day-Ahead Energy Market can use increment offers, decrement bids, up to congestion transactions, import transactions and export transactions as financial instruments that do not require physical generation or load.
 Because virtual positions do not require physical generation or load, participants must buy or sell out of their virtual positions at real-time energy market prices.
 Increment offers and decrement bids may be submitted at any hub, transmission zone, aggregate, or single bus for which LMP is calculated.
-On February 20, 2018, FERC issued an order limiting the eligible bidding points for up to congestion transactions may be submitted between any two buses on a list of 49 buses eligible for up to congestion transaction bidding.33 Import and export transactions may be submitted at any interface pricing point, where an import is equivalent to a virtual offer that is injected into PJM and an export is equivalent to a virtual bid that is withdrawn from PJM.
+On February 20, 2018, FERC issued an order limiting the eligible bidding points for up to congestion transactions to hubs, residual metered load and interfaces.32 Up to congestion transactions may be submitted between any two buses on a list of 49 buses eligible for up to congestion transaction bidding.33 Import and export transactions may be submitted at any interface pricing point, where an import is equivalent to a virtual offer that is injected into PJM and an export is equivalent to a virtual bid that is withdrawn from PJM.